 These shapes flashcards cover the basic shapes that children will encounter at a young age.
 Yes, there are sooooooo many more shapes to learn, and you should talk to your child about those once they master these, but these shapes are a GREAT place to start.
 The National Library of Virtual Manipulatives is a great resource for young children who are ready to learn more.
 Just check out their geometry section.

-This 16 minute video uses shapes, words, and images from my flashcards in conjunction with live video footage of my children showing different examples and talking about the attributes of each shape.
-Click here for a free digital download of my Shapes Video.
+This 16 minute shapes video uses shapes, words, and images from my flashcards in conjunction with live video footage of my children showing different examples and talking about the attributes of each shape.

 Additional Shapes Resources